jykn/blogdown/content/talk/ISOQOL2022 mental health trajectory/index.md

 publication_short: In *ISOQOL*
 publication_types:
 - "1"
-publishDate: "2022-10-11"
+publishDate: "2022-10-19"
 #slides: example
-summary: This has been awarded the new investigator award at [ISOQOL 2022](https://www.isoqol.org/participate-in-isoqol-2022/).
+summary: This presentation has been awarded the new investigator award at [ISOQOL 2022](https://www.isoqol.org/participate-in-isoqol-2022/).
 #tags:
 #- Source Themes
 title: "Patient-reported anxiety, depression and well-being trajectories in oncology patients during radiation therapy: An expository analysis using the Ontario Cancer Registry"